 C. If there are any obstructions or features that could prevent or impede snow from sliding freely off the solar panel (including any protruding panel framing or mounting hardware, or sufficiently deep ground snow or other obstruction below the panel) assume the "all other surfaces" category is representative of the solar panel when determining $C_s$ .
-Otherwise, assume the "unobstructed slippery surface" category is representative of the solar panel.
+Otherwise, assume the "unobstructions or features could impede snow from sliding freely off the solar panel.
 If it is unclear whether any obstructions or features could impede snow from sliding freely off the solar panel, assume the "all other surfaces" category is representative of the solar panel when determining $C_s$ .